karle-eglantine/Dynamic_Rank_Centrality/README.md

 # Dynamic_Rank_Centrality
- Code for the DRC article
+ Code for the DRC article : put link

+## Files

+\begin{itemize}
+\item drc_N100.py contains the script to obtain the data for Figure 1
+\item drc_N100.py contains the script to obtain the data for Figure 1
+\item nfl_analysis.py contains the script to obtain the data for Figure 2